UEFBiomedicalInformaticsLab/MODAEplus_experiments/README.md

 cd MODAEplus_experiments/container
 sudo apptainer build modae.sif modae.def
 ```
-The image can also be found on Zenodo (group folder).
+The image can also be found on Zenodo (TODO: upload final image).

 ## Step 3 SLURM config

+The hyper-parameter tuning has been set up to run using the SLURM scheduler on a HPC.
+It is possible to run without it, but that will require some modifications.

 Check that files in slurm are configured appropriately, adjust
 image, data, script, and output paths as necessary.
 The paths